The Price of Progress: Price Performance and the Future of AI: How Fast Is Benchmark Price-Performance Improving?

 Finally, we also run separate regressions for open-weight models.
 Open-weight models can, in principle, be run and modified by anyone.
 We therefore expect that they will not be priced at a significant markup relative to the necessary GPU resources to run them.
 As a result, we argue that the trend in open-weight models more accurately measures technical progress rather than economic effects such as increased market pressure, and that the difference between our results for open-weight and proprietary models is (to some extent) informative about non-technological drivers of price changes, such as competition.

 One potential concern is that open-weight models might not lie on the overall technical frontier.
-However, their performance appears to parallel frontier models with a lag of a few months \citep{epoch2024openvsclosedmodelperformance}, so the general technical trend should be approximately similar.\footnote{Almost all the models tested by Epoch AI on SWE-bench Verified are closed-source, so we cannot measure the trend in open-source price-performance for SWE-bench Verified. } The results of our different fits are shown in Fig.~\ref{fig:growth_rates_combined}.
+However, their performance appears to parallel frontier models with a lag of a few months to a year \citep{epoch2024openvsclosedmodelperformance}, so the general technical trend should be approximately similar.\footnote{Almost all the models tested by Epoch AI on SWE-bench Verified are closed-source, so we cannot measure the trend in open-weight price-performance for SWE-bench Verified. } The results of our different fits are shown in Fig.~\ref{fig:growth_rates_combined}.